Fireez30/SimuDeckParser/README.md

 When sliding your mouse over a card, you will see the card data on the right panel.

+## Encore decks import

+You can import a deck from encore decks, into the simulator

+Before the first ever import , a backup of your fresh decks file is done into the simulator folder

+Before any import, another backup is done

+After opening the import panel, just paste the deck url into the text edit, and press Import.

+The import is done in background, and the panel will close automatically when done (or failed).

+The link should look like this : " https://www.encoredecks.com/deck/PPyvcLuvt "

+PS : during import, if a card is not is not found by the tool, it will search for the equivalent card (JP or EN, Foil or non foil).
+All imports should be okay .
+If you meet an error with import, please open an issue, saying that this deck cannot import, with the link of the deck

 # Planned features